Cory Booker weighs in on Joe Manchin and Kyrsten Sinema: "The rubber has to hit the road"

 At the end, with our time running out, Booker turned the tables and volleyed a question at me: “How do we make food policy the center of the progressive agenda?”
 Naming climate change, future pandemics, and racial injustice, he stressed that “anything that a progressive says they’re really worried about, I can point to it and say: We we will not solve that unless we start focusing on the American food system.”
 In just two years, right after the midterm elections in 2022, he added, Congress will have to renew the farm bill, the sprawling twice-a-decade legislation that governs US food and farm programs and shapes what we eat and how we grow it.

 I didn’t have time to answer his question, and I’m still not sure how to.
-But I agree with Booker that it’s one of the biggest challenges that hang over the nation as climate change ravages our key farming regions, diet-related illnesses proliferate, and potent, well-connected industries dig in to maintain the status quo.
+But I agree with Booker that it’s one of the biggest challenges that hangs over the nation as climate change ravages our key farming regions, diet-related illnesses proliferate, and potent, well-connected industries dig in to maintain the status quo.